splendormy/dummy-resource-manager/README.md

 ## How to use

-By invoking `dummyrm.DummyXAUtil.enlist(...)` in a global transaction scope, you can register a Dummy XA Resource to the global transaction.
+By invoking `dummyrm.DummyXAUtil.enlist(...)` in a global transaction scope, you can register a Dummy XA Resource with the global transaction.

 To register a Dummy XA Resource, `dummyrm.DummyXAUtil.enlist(...)` uses `com.ibm.tx.jta.TransactionManagerFactory` and `com.ibm.tx.jta.ExtendedTransactionManager` provided by WebSphere Liberty.